 Dress pants for work have been the worst challenge for me….I’ve splurged and bought Theory ones which I actually need to hem, and Gap makes a long inseam too which I have to hem as well.

 Wish I could be more help!
-I know a couple of other good sources but I believe they are American brands that I’m unsure you have in France.posted 6 months ago
+I know a couple of other good sources but I believe they are American brands that I’m unsure you have in France.posted about 1 year ago

 Many designers have additional sizes online.
-For example, many Free People pants are made and available with an extra long inseam.posted 6 months ago
+For example, many Free People pants are made and available with an extra long inseam.posted about 1 year ago

 Actually, I have almost the same height as you, but I don’t have this problem.I always find clothes for me in Bershka, ZARA, H&M or New Yorker.
 Maybe I’m just lucky!

 Oh..I wish I was around 175 cm.
 I’m 10 cm short.
 Huhuhu..
-Any way, You can find outfits at Uniqlo and Zara.posted 6 months ago
+Any way, You can find outfits at Uniqlo and Zara.posted about 1 year ago

 Make Her Feel Welcome with Chic Points